 Types of lymph node biopsies include:

-- excision biopsy, which removes all of one lymph node
+- excisional biopsy, which removes an entire lymph node

 - incisional biopsy, which removes part of a lymph node

 - core needle biopsy, which only removes a small lymph node sample